Adam Ebbin: 2014 Congressional Campaign

 On January 30, 2014, Ebbin announced his candidacy in the Democratic primary for the 8th Congressional district seat being vacated by Congressman Jim Moran.
 The 8th Congressional District is Virginia's most Democratic district, with a Cook Partisan Voting Index of D+21, and one of the most Democratic white-majority districts in the South.
 The heavily contested Democratic primary drew a number of challengers, including former Lt.
 Governor Don Beyer, State Delegate Patrick Hope, former Northern Virginia Urban League Chief Lavern Chatman, mayor of Alexandria William D. Euille, radio-talk show host Mark Levine, and Virginia Tech professor Derek Hyra.
 Ebbin finished third in the June 10, 2014 Democratic primary with 6,262 votes, while Beyer won the primary with 17,783 votes.
 Beyer went on to win the general election on November 7, 2014.

+Virginia Cannabis Control Authority

+On January 7, 2026, Ebbin announced he intended to resign his state senate seat to take up a role in the administration of incoming governor Abigail Spanberger as a senior advisor to the Virginia Cannabis Control Authority.
+Ebbin's resignation from the Senate became effective as of February 17, 2026.
+He was succeeded by fellow Democrat Elizabeth Bennett-Parker.

 Personal life

 A former president of the Virginia Partisans Gay & Lesbian Democratic Club, Ebbin was the third openly gay elected official in Virginia and the first ever openly gay member of the Virginia General Assembly.
 His campaigns have won the backing of the Gay & Lesbian Victory Fund.
 He was previously employed by the Servicemembers Legal Defense Network as its Director of Communications.